carlosgandara/receipt-ai-platform/README.md

 Cyclic import (limiter)	Defined limiter in app/__init__.py before importing blueprints.
 Chart.js "Canvas already in use"	Added destroy logic (canvas._chart) before re‑creating charts.
 Logout inline onclick	Attached logout event via addEventListener in external JS.
+Session email missing (NEW)	Added session['user_email'] and session['user_id'] on login – context processor now works for all pages.
+PDF export failing (NEW)	Fixed by upgrading weasyprint to 69.0 and pydyf to 0.12.1 for compatibility.
+Base URL pointing to localhost (NEW)	Added BASE_URL=https://despacio.ai to .env on production VPS.
+Dark theme hard to read (NEW)	Replaced with Clarity Business theme – light, high‑contrast, accessible for all users.
 🚀 What’s Next (Future Improvements)
 Priority	Feature	Why
 1	Celery + Redis	Replace threading for AI processing – scalable, reliable, no blocking.